EE2dev/you-draw-it/README.md

 // examples for setting question.data
 question = {
     ...
+    // data for single value looks like this:
     data: 385, // or
     data: 2.545, // or

+    // data for a sequence of values looks like this:
     data: [
           {"1998 (JP)": 32000},
           {"2002 (US)": 22000},